 This is where you get to meet Pere Noel, the French version of Santa Claus.
 He tells you about French traditions.
 Children in France leave out their shoes for goodies to be left in them.
 It is very interesting and we love the opportunity to see him in person.
 You make recognize his likeness on various holiday décor since he closely resembles Santa.
 Also new this year is the Alsace Holiday Kitchen featuring treats and beverages from France.

 13 – United Kingdom

 Here is where you get to meet Father Christmas, the United Kingdom version of Santa Claus.
 He likely looks familiar to many guests, and appears in his green suit.
 He tells stories about the various traditions and history of Christmas in the United Kingdom.
 It is educational and entertaining, and we definitely feel like this one is worth a stop to see.

-11 – Canada
+14 – Canada

 Here you kick things up a notch with holiday musical entertainment.
 The band plays music that is inspired by Canadian holiday traditions that keep guests on their feet and ready to move.
 We don’t normally stay for the entire set, but like to hear the music as we meander through the pavilion and look around at the shops and merchandise.
 New this year is the Yukon Holiday Kitchen.
 We highly recommend the Maple Buche de Noel, a maple mousse rolled in gingerbread chiffon cake with cranberry sauce.
 It was delicious!
 Be sure to check out other great treats here too!